empa-scientific-it/how-to-git/tutorial.md

 You can now make changes to the files.
 Once you commit them, they will be pushed, as in saved, to that branch that you chose from the drop-down in the beginning.

-### Develop in a branch

-Developing in a branch is a common practice in Git.
-It allows you to work on new features or bug fixes without affecting the main codebase.

-That also gives you a freedom to experiment with your code, add changes, remove changes and even rewrite the history of your branch.
-The idea here is that once your changes are ready, you can merge them back into the `main` branch and write a clean commit message that describes the changes you made.
-Once you are in a branch, you can make changes to your files, commit them and push them to the remote repository.
-You can also create new files, delete files, and rename files - everything will remain in the branch until you decide to merge it back into the `main` branch.

 ### Merge branches